rsksmart/devportal-1.0/rif/rns/guide/setup.md

 Read [this article](https://developers.rsk.co/rsk/rbtc/) to find exchagnes and more RBTC token information.

 <div class="alert alert-info">
-    If you are using the testnet you can get free founds in the <a href="https://faucet.rsk.co/" target="_blank">RSK faucet</a>
+    If you are using the testnet you can get free founds in the [RSK faucet](https://faucet.rsk.co/)
 </div>

 ### Getting RIF Tokens